ciarajudge/EpiFusionUtilities/README.md

 ## Contributing, Collaborating and Feedback

+This package is actively maintained and last saw significant updates in January 2025.
 We encourage any user to point out problems or suggest ideas for improvement by raising an issue, and we will address these (particularly bugs) as quickly as possible.
 Pull requests are also welcome, but please allow grace in the time we take to review.
 For an insight into our planned improvements, check the project or issues tab.

 ## License